matty-plumski/raapoi-docs/docs/partitions.md

 _Partition: quicktest_

-This parttion is for quick tests of code, environment, software builds or similar short-run jobs.
+This partition is for quick tests of code, environment, software builds or similar short-run jobs.
 Since the max time limit is 1 hour it should not take long for your job to run.
 This can also be used for near-on-demand interactive jobs.